Co-Mo Scholarship

 Co-Mo Cares Trust Inc.

-Attn: Michele Stufflebean,
+Attn: Michele Jensen

 P.O.
 Box 220, Tipton, MO, 65081

 “Part of being a cooperative means having a genuine concern for a community.
-The generosity of our members through programs such as Operation Round Up allows us to do that and make a difference in the lives of young people in our area,” Stufflebean said.
+The generosity of our members through programs such as Operation Round Up allows us to do that and make a difference in the lives of young people in our area,” Jensen said.

 To be eligible, students must have their permanent residence within Co-Mo’s service territory, though they do not have to receive electric service from the cooperative.
 Students must plan on attending an accredited technical or academic school.
 First-time recipients will be required to attend a financial seminar at Co-Mo’s office in Tipton.
 Further guidelines are attached to the application.